rdeioris/LuaMachine/Docs/LuaCoroutines.md

 -- ... the last yield
 alive, ended = coroutine.resume(coro)

--- complete the function
+-- complete the coroutine
 alive = coroutine.resume(coro)

--- this time alive will be 'false' as the coroutine is 'dead' (it has finished its work) alive = coroutine.resume(coro)
+-- this time 'alive' will be 'false' as the coroutine is 'dead' (it has finished its work) alive = coroutine.resume(coro)
 ```